 Of course, having the equipment on site isn’t enough to keep everyone safe.
 Everyone must know how to use the equipment properly, and any limitations of the equipment.
 In some instances this can be done with a general training course, and other times it is sufficient to have written instructions included with each item.

 Personal Protective Equipment is Available

-There are many types of safety gear (which can be found here) that can be provided to people who are working with or near electricity on a worksite.
+There are many types of safety gear that can be provided to people who are working with or near electricity on a worksite.
 Rubber soled boots, for example, can help prevent electricity from entering the body when a live cord is stepped on.
 Special gloves are another great option for anyone who might be exposed to an electrical shock.